 We Americans love to celebrate our nation’s birth.
-Typical Independence activities may include a long day at the beach, water sports, barbeques, and, of course, fireworks!
+Typical Independence Day activities include a long day at the beach, water sports, barbecues, and, of course, fireworks.

-- Always use fireworks outside and have a bucket of water and a hose nearby
+- Only light fireworks outside and have a bucket of water and a hose nearby.

-- Never throw or point fireworks at someone, even in jest
+- Never throw or point fireworks at someone, not even in jest.

-- Don’t allow kids to pick up pieces of fireworks after an event as some may still be ignited and can explode at any time.
+- Don’t allow kids to pick up pieces of fireworks after an event since some may still be ignited and could explode at any time.